equitymarkets/7North/README.md

 * New Norristown speed line KOP station
 * County Line Station improvements and reopening
 * Strong Towns Initiative
+* Growth near Radnor Station

 Possible Partnerships - representing large organizations that may be interested in employee or executive packages for corporate retreats or employee lodging during travel

 Step 1: Read and interpret studies of a similar nature, preferably for hotels inside of town centers, if not available, do similar projects ( 1 week )
 Step 2: Decide on a good group of test results similar to Lower Merion Township from Step 1.
-Based on this, some similar areas are Westfield, NJ, Princeton, NJ, Arlington, VA, Evanston, IL, Bethesda, MD, and Chapel Hill, NC.
+Based on this, some similar areas are Westfield, NJ, Princeton, NJ, Arlington, VA, Tysons, VA, Evanston, IL, Bethesda, MD, and Chapel Hill, NC.
 Focus is on train stops/village centers and the radius around them, not necessarily the town or city designation of the addresses.
 All raw data extracted for Lower Merion Township should be extracted from test markets in as comparable form as possible.
 Conduct as synchonous as possible duplicate studies for the test markets. ( 1 week ).
     New approach: inputs: college students, hospital beds, local businesses, car traffic, train station traffic output: stations most similar to Bryn Mawr analysis: hotel rooms in output towns
 Step 3:
 Examining test results and all possible metrics with closest possible comparisons.